29 Unusual Things To Do In Taipei – Wonderful & Weird Taiwan

 The world is never short of 7-Eleven convenience stores but did you know there are over 100 themed 7-Elevens all over Taiwan, most of which are in Taipei?

 Taipei has so many unusual, weird and wonderful 7-Elevens.
-There are even themed 7-Elevens in Taipei that look like an airplane or a Coca-Cola Museum (yes, this is a Real Thing!) and a Maserati supercar 7-11!
+There are even themed 7-Elevens in Taipei that look like an airplane or a Maserati supercar!

 Check out all our themed 7-Eleven stores in Taiwan guides: